Apple Inc. (AAPL)

 Analysts predict Apple Inc. stock to fluctuate between $169.21 (low) and $260.10 (high) in the next 365 days, reflecting market expectations and potential volatility.

-Compared to Microsoft Corp, Apple Inc. has a Lower Market-Cap, indicating a difference in performance.
+Compared to Nvidia Corp, Apple Inc. has a Lower Market-Cap, indicating a difference in performance.

 To buy Apple Inc. (AAPL) stock: Open a brokerage account (e.g., Robinhood, TD Ameritrade, E-Trade).
 Search for AAPL.
 Place an order (Market, Limit, etc.).